-Improving patient experience and understanding of catheterisation laboratory-based procedures is a key aim of the ESC and EAPCI.
-The Patient Initiatives Committee of the EAPCI has been set up with this in mind.
+Improving patient experience and understanding of catheterisation laboratory-based procedures is a key aim of the EAPCI.
+The EAPCI Patient Initiatives Committee has been set up with this in mind.
 The current EAPCI Patient Initiatives Committee was formed in September 2020 and will continue until May 2022.
 Over the last year and in the coming year we will aim to better understand and improve the patient experience of catheterisation-based procedures.
 In so doing, we aim to design and disseminate information on these procedures and develop tools for a greater patient understanding of how to manage

 their heart health.
 Additionally, we also aim to identify key areas for improvement.